peetrike/PWAddins/Docs/Update-LocalModule.md

 ```

 ### -Repository
-Repository to search modules from
+Repositories to search modules from.

 ```yaml
 Type: String[]